psychopy/psychopy/docs/source/index.rst

  - 12-14 July 2017: :ref:`PEP2` to write better Python code: more reusable, better timed, just better!

-**Latest version**: 1.85.1 was released Apr 2017 with initial proof-of-concept of online experiments.
+**Latest version**: 1.85.2 was released June 2017 with initial proof-of-concept of online experiments.
 Beware - these are bound to be buggy so only use if you know what you're doing.
 And :ref:`READ THE DOCS <online>`.
 See the full :doc:`changelog`

 .. title:: Home